 Debt securities that management has the positive intent and ability to hold to maturity are classified as held-to-maturity and reported at amortized cost.
-Debt securities not classified as held-to-maturity are classified as available-for-sale and reported at fair value, with unrealized gains and losses excluded from earnings and reported in other comprehensive income (loss).
+Debt securities not classified as held-to-maturity are classified as available-for-sale and reported at fair value, with unrealized gains and losses excluded from earnings and reported in other comprehensive income.
 The Company has no trading securities.

 Purchase premiums and discounts are recognized in interest income using the interest method over the terms of the securities.
 Gains and losses on the sale of securities are recorded on the trade date and are determined using the specific identification method.
+Declines in the fair value of held-to-maturity and available-for-sale securities below their costs that are deemed to be credit-related are reflected in earnings as realized losses.